sunil-gumatimath/database-notebook/README.md

 - `queries/` — Practice query collections
   - `examples/` — `query_01.sql`, `query_02.sql`
   - `assignments/` — `assignment_01.sql`
-- `tables/` — SCOTT schema tables (emp, dept, bonus, salgrade) for SQL practice examples
+- `tables/` — Directory for table-related documentation and reference material

 ## How to use